 I have always loved a great swing coat!

 I love to wear accessories, but I am careful not to add too many.
-Long silver earrings, a bold silver cuff, and an enormous antique dinner ring with a pink stone played nicely with the fuchsia of the jacket.
+Long silver earrings, a bold silver cuff, and an enormous antique dinner ring with a pink stone played nicely with the jacket’s fuchsia.
 The texture of the fun, over-sized clutch is reflected in the texture of the pants.
 I found the pants by Eric and the clutch at Stein Mart a few months ago.
 The jewelry pieces were gifts from Mr. Mickey over the years.

 I usually never wear suede shoes on a rainy night, but I knew I would be walking only a few steps from the car into the restaurant since they have a valet service.
 The shoes are old by BCBGeneration.